swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 Notice that `g` is bound as a parameter of `distinction`, which is isolated to the actor instance.
 That means the `@isolated` in `g`'s type refers to the actor instance in that method.
+When checking whether it is safe to pass `ref`, we now know `f` is safe and `g` is not.
 We could also store an `@isolated` function in the instance's isolated storage, like this:

 ```swift
 actor Responder {